 Embedding with a Shortcode

-If you’d like to specify a particular width and height for the video, you’ll want to create a shortcode.
+If you’d like to share a Hulu video, you’ll want to create a shortcode.

 To do so, copy the URL or video ID from your web browser’s address bar while viewing the video.